 Disability Rights Washington (DRW) is Washington State’s federally mandated Protection and Advocacy System for Individuals with Mental Illness (PAIMI).
-The federal mandate requires the establishment of an advisory council called the Mental Health Advisory Council (MHAC).
-MHAC advises DRW on priorities and issues important to people receiving mental health services in the state while upholding the organization’s mission.
-MHAC is actively seeking members who understand or want to learn alongside us about disability justice to help us keep growing and cultivating our work!
+The federal mandate requires the establishment of a PAIMI advisory council which is Mental Health Advisory Council (MHAC).
+The advisory council advises DRW on priorities and issues important to people receiving mental health services in the state while upholding the organization’s mission.

 - Receives updates on and advises DRW on PAIMI advocacy work ranging from systemic litigation, investigations, and other systemic advocacy.